 2 tablespoons extra virgin olive oil

-- Heat the olive oil in a large, nonstick skillet over high heat.
+Heat the olive oil in a large, nonstick skillet over high heat.
 Add half the scallops.
 Cook 1 minute.
-Turn.
-Cook additional 1 minute, or until done.
+Turn and cook an additional 1 minute, or until done.
 Remove scallops from pan and set aside.
 Cook the remaining scallops.

 2 cups quinoa